DIY Home Office & Desk Tour: A Complete Guide

 For our DIY home office desk tour, it’s important to focus on the spacing you have.
 Most people prefer a long and large desk made of wood.
 There are various options out there but consider an office standing desk.
 That way, it’s easy to stand and continue working.
 If you’re in the same area all day, this is crucial!

 Do you plan to build your own standing desk?
 This is becoming a top-rated trend, with many remote workers getting creative.
 However, with the sit-stand option, it’s important to make sure that you’ve got the right process.

 A great DIY home office idea is to use a DIY standing desk kit that includes the frame.
 Once it is set up correctly, you push a button, and the desk rises and lowers based on your needs.

-Now, you should think about where to get a tabletop in your DIY home office and desk tour.
+Now, you should think about where to get a tabletop in your DIY work from home desk tour.
 Do you have an old door or rectangular kitchen table?
 If so, you can repurpose those items and turn them into the desktop.

 Otherwise, you can visit a local hardware store and get wood planks to make your desk.
 Regardless of where you go, remember that solid wood is heavy.
 With that, it might not be treated.
 Therefore, you’ve got some work ahead of you.

-The next part of the home office DIY tour focuses on applying the finish (stain) to the wood.
+The next part of the work from home desk setup focuses on applying the finish (stain) to the wood.
 Before doing that, you should sand the entire wood piece.
 Get rid of all the wood burrs to ensure a smooth surface for the stain.